Using the Facility

 - We are available to teach data analysis, but please check with us for convenient times.

-Using the online scheduling system, make an appointment to discuss experimental design, protocol development, data analysis or one-on-one data analysis at a computer station with one of the staff of the flow facility.
-The system sends email reminders automatically.
-Please do not email the scheduler because the staff does not respond to that email.
+Call the Flow Lab to discuss experimental design, protocol development, data analysis or one-on-one data analysis at a computer station with one of the staff of the flow facility.